Dobby loom: Manual

 On a treadle loom, each foot-operated treadle is connected by a linkage called a tie-up to one or more shafts.
 More than one treadle can operate a single shaft.
 The tie-up consists of cords or similar mechanical linkages tying the treadles to the lams that actually lift or lower the shaft.

 On treadle operated looms, the number of sheds is limited by the number of treadles available.
 An eight-shaft loom can create 254 different sheds.
-There are actually 256 possibilities which is 2 to the eighth power, but having all threads up or all threads down is not very useful.
+There are actually 256 possibilities, which is 2 to the eighth power, but having all threads up or all threads down is not very useful.
 Most eight-shaft floor looms have only ten to twelve treadles due to space limitations.
 This limits the weaver to ten to twelve distinct sheds.
 It is possible to use both feet to get more sheds, but this is rarely done in practice.
 It is even possible to change tie-ups in the middle of weaving a cloth but this is a tedious process, so this too is rarely done.

 With a dobby loom, all 254 possibilities are available at any time.
 This vastly increases the number of cloth designs available to the weaver.
 The advantage of a dobby loom becomes even more pronounced on looms with 12 shafts (4094 possible sheds), 16 shafts (65,534 possible sheds), or more.
 It reaches its peak on a Jacquard loom in which each thread is individually controlled.

 Another advantage to a dobby loom is the ability to handle much longer sequences in the pattern.
-A weaver working on a treadled loom must remember the entire sequence of treadlings that make up the pattern, and must keep track of where they are in the sequence at all times.
+A weaver working on a treadle loom must remember the entire sequence of treadlings that make up the pattern, and must keep track of where they are in the sequence at all times.
 Getting lost or making a mistake can ruin the cloth being woven.
 On a manual dobby the sequence that makes up the pattern is represented by the chain of dobby bars.
 The length of the sequence is limited by the length of the dobby chain.
 This can easily be several hundred dobby bars, although an average dobby chain will have approximately fifty bars.